Boris-Em/ColorKit/README.md

 ### Color Space Conversions

 **ColorKit** assists you when translating a color from a color space to another.
-They're simply supported as an extension on `UIColor`.
+They're simply supported as extensions on `UIColor`.
 **CIELAB**, **XYZ** and **CMYK** are supported.